-- Should not engage in any type of behavior that might have the appearance of impropriety if observed by others. - Should not lavish inappropriate attention on a particular student, including giving inappropriate gifts. - Should not converse with students about their sexual lives except for an educational, health, or safetyrelated purpose, nor should they reveal details of their own sexual lives or romantic relationships to students. - Should not reveal other inappropriate details about their personal lives to students. - Should not inappropriately "hang out" with students outside of school or spend an inordinate amount of time "hanging out" with students even inside the school.
-Adults at Ma'ayanot should always remember they are not the students' "friends" and should therefore not be engaging in peer-like behavior with the students. - Should not provide alcohol or drugs to a student, nor permit one to drink or use drugs in their presence, except when medications have been prescribed. - Should not have extended affectionate physical contact with a student.
-Any such contact should be limited to a supportive, congratulatory, or quick hug, arm squeeze, or pat on the back.
-Patting of the buttocks with a hand even in an athletic context is prohibited. - Should not engage in physical horseplay, roughhousing, or other inappropriate games with a student. - Should not tutor a student in his or her home without the student's parent or guardian present.
-In addition, Ma'ayanot employees should not tutor students in the employees' homes unless another adult is present, and the student's parent/guardian has given permission. - Should not allow students to ride in the employees' personal cars without written (email will suffice) permission from a parent/guardian.
+- Must not engage in any type of behavior that might have the appearance of impropriety if observed by others. - Must not lavish inappropriate attention on a particular student, including giving inappropriate gifts to individual students. - Must not converse with students about their sexual lives except for an educational, health, or safety-related purpose, nor should they reveal details of their own sexual lives or romantic relationships to students. - Must not reveal other inappropriate details about their personal lives to students. - Must not inappropriately "hang out" with students outside of school or spend an inordinate amount of time "hanging out" with students even inside the school.
+Adults at Ma'ayanot should always remember they are not the students' "friends" and should therefore not be engaging in peer-like behavior with the students. - Must not provide alcohol or drugs to a student, nor permit one to drink or use drugs in their presence, except when medications have been prescribed. - Must not engage in physical horseplay, roughhousing, or other inappropriate games with a student. - Must not tutor a student in his or her home without the student's parent or guardian present.
+In addition, Ma'ayanot employees should not tutor students in the employees' homes unless another adult is present, and the student's parent/guardian has given permission. - Must not allow students to ride in the employees' personal cars without written (email will suffice) permission from a parent/guardian.
 In addition, Ma'ayanot employees, volunteers, and employees of contracted service providers should not ride in students' cars.
-If a situation arises that requires deviation from this rule, the adult involved should get permission from his or her supervisor to so deviate.

-Should not be present at a student's home when a parent/guardian is not present, whether for a social gathering or otherwise.
-In addition, Ma'ayanot employees should not invite students to their homes for Shabbat, other holidays, or any other occasion without approval from the Head of School/Principal, and Ma'ayanot should require written (email can suffice) parental consent if a student will be going to a Ma'ayanot employee's home.
+If a situation arises that requires deviation from this rule, the adult involved should get written permission from his or her supervisor to deviate. - Ma'ayanot faculty must not be present at a student's home when a parent/guardian is not present, whether for a social gathering or otherwise.
+In addition, Ma'ayanot employees should not invite students to their homes for Shabbat, other holidays, or any other occasion without approval from the Head of School/Principal.
+When faculty hosts a group of students in their home, with school permission, Ma'ayanot should publicize the event to parents.
 Finally, a Ma'ayanot employee should never have only one student alone at his or her home, nor should they have students at their home at all unless there is another adult present.